microsoft/PowerToys/README.md

 ## Installation

-_(Note: in order to run PowerToys, you'll need to be running at least Windows build 17134 or higher.)_
+_(Note: in order to run PowerToys, you'll need to be running at least Windows build 17134 or higher.
+Also, PowerToys does not currently support Windows ARM machines)_

 ### Github